O-Train: Cancellation of expansion

 On December 1, 2006, the new council took office.
 It started a debate on the issue during the week of December 4 with three options including the status quo, the truncation of portions of the current track or the cancellation of the contract.
 An Ottawa Sun article had reported on December 5 that if the project were cancelled, there could be lawsuits by Siemens against the city totalling as much as $1 billion.

 The new mayor, Larry O'Brien, opted to keep the extension to Barrhaven while eliminating the portion that would run from Lebreton Flats to the University of Ottawa.
-However, Council have also introduced the possibility of building several tunnels in the downtown core in replacement of rail lines on Albert and Slater.
+However, Council also introduced the possibility of building several tunnels in the downtown core in replacement of rail lines on Albert and Slater.
 Total costs for the tunnels would have been, according to city staff, about $500 million.
 The council voted by a margin of 12–11 in favour of continuing the project, but without the downtown section.
 An environmental assessment was to be conducted on the possibility of building a tunnel through downtown.
 Another attempt made by Councillor Gord Hunter to review the project later failed.
 At the same time, the Ontario government was also reviewing the project before securing its $200 million funding.
 However, it was reported that both the federal and provincial funding totalling $400 million was not secured before the contract deadline of December 15.
 O'Brien withdrew his support, and a new vote was held on December 14.
 With the presence of Rainer Bloess, who was absent during the previous vote, the council decided to cancel the project by a margin of 13-11 despite the possibility of lawsuits from Siemens, the contract holder.
 It was reported on February 7, 2007, that the cost of the cancelled project was about $73 million.

 On February 14, 2007, it was reported that Siemens had written a letter to the city and gave two options.
 The first proposal was for the city to pay $175 million in compensation to Siemens in order to settle the dispute and cancel the contract.
 The second proposal was to re-launch the project with an additional price tag of $70 million to the cost of the original project.
 Councillor Diane Deans had tabled a motion for a debate on February 23, 2007, but it was later cancelled.
 A poll conducted by the mayor's office showed that a majority of south-end residents disagreed with the cancellation of the project but only a third wanted to revive it.
 In 2008, lawsuits against the city of Ottawa over its cancelled light rail system totalled $36.7 million.